xlmnxp/blue-recorder/README.md

 <img src="screenshots/screenshot1.png"/>

 A simple desktop recorder for Linux systems.
-Built using GTK+ 3 and ffmpeg.
+Built using GTK4 and ffmpeg.

 - It supports recording audio and video on almost all Linux interfaces with support for Wayland display server on GNOME session.
 - The following formats are currently supported: mkv, avi, mp4, wmv, gif and nut.